 Following the meeting of representatives of 11 countries in West Africa and Central Africa (Benin, Burkina Faso, Cameroon, Cote d'Ivoire, Gabon, Ghana, Mali, Niger, Nigeria, Senegal, Togo) at the call of Research and Education Networking Unit (RENU) of the AAU, the first Board of Directors of WACREN, composed of nine (9 ) members was established.
 Professor Tiemoman KONE was the first Chair.

-WACREN is registered in Accra a not-for-profit organisation (NPO).
+WACREN is registered in Accra as a not-for-profit organisation (NPO).

-The WACREN's vision is a World-class infrastructure and services for the West and Central African Research and Education community for development.
+The vision of WACREN is to be a world-class infrastructure and services for the West and Central African Research and Education community, for development.